AWS vs Azure vs GCP: Which Cloud Certification Should You Get First?

 Getting Started: Your 30-Day Plan

-Whichever platform you choose, the approach is similar: **Week 1:** Fundamentals • Cloud concepts, core services, basic architecture • Do not dive deep—build the mental model first
+Week 1: Fundamentals • Cloud concepts, core services, basic architecture • Do not dive deep—build the mental model first

 Week 2: Hands-On Practice • Create a free tier account (all three platforms offer this) • Build something simple: a website, a database, a storage bucket • Practical experience beats theory every time